HachemiIbrahim/medicaux_backend/README.md

 ## Technologies Used
-Dart (Flutter): The backend is built using Dart, which allows seamless integration with your Flutter frontend.
+Dart (Flutter): The backend is built using Dart, which allows seamless integration with your Flutter frontend.<br>
-MySQL: A reliable and widely used relational database management system.
+MySQL: A reliable and widely used relational database management system.<br>

 ## API Endpoints
 Doctors: